learnbyseven/learnbyseven.github.io/README.md

 LEARNBYSEVEN
 ## Designed For Industry by Industry
 ## About Instructor
 ***Learnbyseven (Raj Singh)*** is a real timer, an Opensource advocate, Working with multiple sectors including Services , Banking & Finance , Data Centers , Products.. etc from past 11 years.
 Expensively working on container and devops technologies, Imparting knowledge and Helping organisations in designing and adopting enterprise container technology backed by battle tested solutions like kubernetes, Redhat Openshift and Docker.
 Consulting for High end implementation of CAAS Container AS-A Service & PAAS Platform AS-A Service on public, private & hybrid cloud environments along with Expertise advisory for Kubernetes & Docker Adoptions.
-Associated with multiple training and education systems and trained almost 500 students over the period of 5 years.
+Associated with multiple training and education systems and trained almost 500 students over the period of 5 years over Devops technologies.
 # ```Course Catalog```
 # Instructor Based and Self Paced
 ## ```Modes```
 - Over the Net WEBINAR
 - ONE-ON-ONE (ONLINE)
 - Group Teaching (Corporate and Non-corporate)
-- Teach in INDIA
+- Teach INDIA
+- Guest faculty

 ## ```Docker & Containers 2 days or 12 hours```
 ### Course Outline